top of page

 • A Payment Deferment Plan is available to students who demonstrate financial need and wish to spread their tuition and fee payments throughout the semester.

-• Eligibility for the Payment Deferment Plan is not guaranteed by the application alone.
-Approval is based on a review of each applicant’s payment history and financial need.
+• Eligibility for the Payment Deferment Plan is subject to approval based on the student's payment history and financial need.

 • Students who have made two or more late payments in the previous semester may be ineligible for the deferment plan and will be required to pay the full amount of tuition and fees at the start of the semester.